yanmagale/twitter-event-audience/README.md

 # Twitter Event Audience

-WIP - A node service to return tweets what people saying about your event
+A node service to return tweets what people saying about your event

 # How it works
 This project using a [Twitter JS Client](https://github.com/BoyCook/TwitterJSClient) to connect with Twitter API and get informations